pleiby/fastai_PDL4Coders/Notes on fastai - Practical Deep Learning for Coders 2022.md

     failed
     ```

+**Data Augmentation:**
-We don't have a lot of data for our problem (150 pictures of each sort of bear at most), so to train our model, we'll use RandomResizedCrop with an image size of 224 px, which is fairly standard for image classification, and default aug_transforms:
+We don't have a lot of data for our problem (150 pictures of each sort of bear at most), so to train our model, we'll use `RandomResizedCrop` with an image size of 224 px, which is fairly standard for image classification, and default aug_transforms:

     ```python
     bears = bears.new(